 **Spoilers for Game of Thrones season eight, episode four “The Last of the Starks” below**

-Ever since fans learnt that Daenerys was the daughter of Aerys Targaryen, the Mad King, they have speculated that she may one day follow in his footsteps.
-The showrunners have teased this potentiality since season six, when Daenerys gradually stopped talking about freeing slaves and instead decided to focus on taking the Iron Throne.
+Ever since fans learnt that Daenerys was the daughter of Aerys Targaryen, the Mad King, they have speculated that she might follow in his footsteps.

 You can watch the intense new trailer for the penultimate episode of the show here.
 Click through the below gallery to see our extensive ranking of every character in the series – from worst to best – is below.